X

 St David's Day Run

-The 2024 race takes place at Cardiff Castle
+The 2026 race takes place at Bute Park

 The St David's Day Run is your chance to be part of a race that celebrates Wales.
-It is usually held in the stunning grounds of Bute Park in Cardiff.
-Enjoy an incredible party atmosphere and pass some of the historical Cardiff landmarks.
-Choose from the 2km family fun run, 5km or 10km.
+Held in the stunning grounds of Bute Park in Cardiff.
+Enjoy an incredible party atmosphere and pass by some of Cardiff's historical landmarks.
+Choose from a 5k, 10k or a half-marathon run, or a mini run for little dragons.

 You can even run in fancy dress; so put on your Welsh rugby jersey, traditional dress or bring your blow-up dragon, or don your leeks and daffodils.